DefGuard/docs/admin-and-features/wireguard/multi-factor-authentication-mfa-2fa/architecture.md

 ## Authorization process

-To enable MFA functionality Desktop Client uses the [proxy ](https://github.com/DefGuard/proxy)to bridge communication between itself and defguard Core.
+To enable MFA functionality Desktop Client uses the [proxy ](https://github.com/DefGuard/proxy)to bridge communication between itself and Defguard Core.
 Below is a diagram of the authorization process that is performed each time the Client initiates a connection to an MFA-enabled location:

 <figure><img src="../../../../.gitbook/assets/mfa.png" alt=""><figcaption></figcaption></figure>